wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/monitor-to-troubleshoot/includes/2-common-problems.md

 The control names that are included in the captured events are key correlations of the event regarding where it happened in your app.
 Using good names for controls can help make it easier for you to work with the event data.
-Consider the following example that compares the default-generated names to more meaningful ones that are recommended.
+Consider the following example that compares default-generated names to more meaningful, recommended ones.
 As shown, it would be easier to identify what control was involved in the activity when meaningful names are used.